-Most items found in a first aid kit are basic supplies.
+Many people may ask, what is in a first kit? but most items are basic supplies.
 Some of them you can get at the nearest pharmacy or supermarket.
 First aid kits come in different shapes and sizes.
 You can either purchase a first aid kit or put together one on your own.

 Buy: Many people prefer ready-made kits compared to buying individual supplies and assembling their own kits.
 The reason for this is to save and money and ensure that no important supplies or tools are overlooked when creating one.

 When buying premade kits, consider the group size or the estimated number of people who might be using them in the workplace or at home.
 Also, consider buying a first aid kit specific to the needs of the workplace or a household.
 It is much better to have individual kits on top of the group’s first aid kit to be able to treat personal nicks and scratches.

 Build: If you want a personalised kit that will include supplies suitable for your lifestyle, we suggest building your own first aid kit.
 It can be a less expensive option for some since you probably have some of the items on hand.
 It is also easier for you to remember expiration dates and items that need to replenish since you have assembled them yourself.

 We have prepared a checklist of everything you need to have in a first aid kit, along with some tips on how you can get the best use of it.